 Location: 75 9th Ave (Inside Chelsea Market)

-Johny’s Luncheonette has the average decor of your classic American diner, long Formica counter tops and spinning leatherette barstools included.
+Johny’s Luncheonette has the average decor of your classic American diner, transporting you away from 2020 and to the past with its long Formica counter tops and spinning leatherette barstools.
 So what makes this place so special?
 We’d venture to say that it has something to do with their gut-bomb sandwiches that represent not only massive amounts of food, but also great value when compared to other eateries in the neighborhood.
 The Brady Bun arrives extravagantly stuffed with turkey burger patties, turkey bacon, Swiss cheese, mushrooms, and onions.
 In a truly Manhattan response to the Austin breakfast taco, the Curious George includes three fried eggs, French fries right in the sandwich, three strips of bacon, two slices of melted cheese, and two pieces of boiled luncheon meat ham.
 With sandwiches like these, there’s no way to leave Johny’s without feeling full to the brim.

-Claiming a spot as one of Chelsea’s best lunch spots is Cookshop.
+Vying for a coveted spot as the best lunch in Chelsea is Cookshop.
 This popular restaurant has an optimal location mere steps from the High Line.
 For seating, the airy and plant-lined dining room is usually full and loud.
 You could also take advantage of the vast outdoor seating area for a more relaxed dining experience.
-While the menu is full of simple, yet delicious, American food.
-The real standouts are the stone-oven pizzas and the Vermont lamb tasting.
+While the menu is full of simple, yet delicious, American food, the real standouts are the stone-oven pizzas and the Vermont lamb tasting.
 If you’re looking to have a relaxed, yet still impressive, business lunch, Cookshop is undoubtedly the place to go!